Arctomecon californica: Conservation

-The species has declined dramatically in recent decades and has now been petitioned for listing on the US Endangered Species list.
-It is a protected species in Nevada and Arizona due to its rarity.
+The species has declined dramatically in recent decades.
+It was petitioned for listing on the US Endangered Species list, but the US Fish and Wildlife Service declared the listing Not Warranted in 2024.
+It is listed as a critically endangered and fully protected species in Nevada and is also protected in Arizona due to its rarity.
 It is declining in its primary habitat in Nevada.
 Populations have undergone a serious decline associated with land development and grazing and the growth in the European and Africanized honeybee population associated with the latter.
 Habitat fragmentation is a possible contributing factor to reduced levels of genetic variation in populations in the Las Vegas Valley.

 Ecology

 Arctomecon californica is pollinated by a specialist bee, the Mojave poppy bee.
 Pollination occurs by female Mojave poppy bees who collect pollen from the plants to feed their young.
 The Mojave poppy bee is imperiled due to habitat loss.